meanish/FormValidateFullStack/README.md

-# FormValidateFullStack
+# The Blog
-This is a simple form validation project that validates the form from backend and with no error register the user data in the database
+This is blog site where authorized users can crate a blog using images,text with proper styling facilities and modify or even delete the crated own.